SakiRinn/LiveCaptions-Translator/README.md

 </div>

-This tool is based on Windows LiveCaptions, which is available since Windows 11 22H2.
+This tool is based on Windows LiveCaptions, which is available since **Windows 11 22H2**.

-We suggest you have .NET runtime 8.0 or higher installed.
+We suggest you have **.NET runtime 8.0** or higher installed.
 If you are not available to install one, you can download the ***with runtime*** version but its size is bigger.

 <div align="center">
   <p align="center">